Hardness of Token Swapping on Trees: Proofs that known techniques preclude -approximations

 \paragraph*{Notation:} If a token and its destination are at the same node we say that the token and the destination token are \defn{happy}.
 We say that an unhappy token \defn{wants} to move along its incident edge towards its destination token.
 Symmetrically, we say that a destination token \defn{wants} to move along its incident edge towards its corresponding token.

-Vaughan's algorithm uses the following three operations.
+The Vaughan-Portier algorithm uses the following three operations.
 See also Figure~\ref{fig:Vaughan-swaps}. \begin{description} \item[Happy swap.]
 If $s$ and $t$ are two adjacent tokens that want to move towards each other, then output the swap $(s,t)$ and recursively solve the problem that results from swapping $s$ and $t$. \item[Happy destination swap.]
 If $t_f$ and $s_f$ are two adjacent destination tokens that want to move towards each other, then recursively solve the problem that results from swapping $t_f$ and $s_f$, and then output the swap $(s,t)$. \item[Symmetric shove.]
 Suppose $u$ and $v$ are adjacent nodes, where $u$ has token $t$ and destination token $r_f$, and $v$ has token $s$ and destination $s_f$ (so $s$ and $s_f$ are happy).
 Suppose that $t$ and $r_f$ both want to move towards $v$.
 Then output the swap $(s,t)$, recursively solve the problem that results from swapping $s,t$ and swapping $r_f,s_f$, then output the swap $(r,s)$. \end{description}

-Vaughan's algorithm applies these operations in order.
+The Vaughan-Portier algorithm applies these operations in order.
 If there is a happy swap or a happy destination swap that can be performed, do so.
 Otherwise perform a symmetric shove---she proves that one exists in this situation.
 Then repeat.

-Vaughan's algorithm has several important properties: \begin{description} \item{(P1)} Once a token is happy it stays happy. \item{(P2)} Unhappy tokens and destination tokens only move in the direction they want to move (while happy tokens can move arbitrarily). \item{(P3)} If $\sigma$ is a sequence of swaps returned by the algorithm then the reverse of $\sigma$ is a possible output of the algorithm for the instance where tokens and their destinations are flipped, i.e., each pair $t, t_f$ is replaced by $t_f, t$. \end{description}
+The Vaughan-Portier algorithm has several important properties: \begin{description} \item{(P1)} Once a token is happy it stays happy. \item{(P2)} Unhappy tokens and destination tokens only move in the direction they want to move (while happy tokens can move arbitrarily). \item{(P3)} If $\sigma$ is a sequence of swaps returned by the algorithm then the reverse of $\sigma$ is a possible output of the algorithm for the instance where tokens and their destinations are flipped, i.e., each pair $t, t_f$ is replaced by $t_f, t$. \end{description}

 Property (P1) is true because the only operation that involves a happy token is a symmetric shove and the happy token $s$ remains happy.

 Property (P2) is true because every operation that moves an unhappy [destination] token moves it in the direction it wants to go.